Tom-England/LinkedLists/README.md

 This is a quick linked list implementation in C

+### Usage

+Simply include linkedlist.c in the file you wish to use it in

+For examples on the use of the linked list, see main.c

 ### Current Features

 - Push a node to the end of the list